 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
-Currently, the Community Health Board has one item, deferred pension outflows, which qualifies for reporting in this category.
-These outflows arise only under the accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, changes in the proportionate share of the net pension liability, differences between expected and actual economic experience, and changes in actuarial assumptions and, accordingly, are reported only in the statement of net position.
+This separate financial statement element, deferred outflows of resources, represents consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
+The Community Health Board reports deferred outflows of resources only under the full accrual basis of accounting associated with pension plans and, accordingly, are reported only in the statement of net position.